JovinChanQy/Vue-eCommerce/README.md

 ```
 The application runs on localhost:8080 while the backend runs on :3001.
 ## Database - MongoDB Atlas
-Change the uri with the admin credentials and details to connect to your own database and view it in 'Admin.vue'
+Change the uri with the admin credentials at index.js in the server folder to connect to your own database for viewing in 'Admin.vue'

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).